A Selection Of The Best Loneliness Art

 Girl in the Woods by Vincent Van Gogh

-Girl in the Woods generally depicts exactly what the title implies: a small girl standing in a forest.
+Girl in the Woods depicts exactly what the title implies: a small girl standing in a forest.
 But that simple description may not capture the contrast between the huge, ancient trees and the tiny figure standing among them.
 She stands near the base of the largest one, facing away from it, too far away for the viewer to see any of the details of her expression.
 All we may receive is the sense of humanity dwarfed by the natural world, alone in a place we can never fully understand or explore.

 The painting can evoke the sense of loneliness many of us feel when we ponder our place in the universe.
-It may also be a commentary on the lonesomeness Van Gogh felt in his life as an artist — the girl holds what appears to be a paintbrush, hinting that she may be a stand-in for the painter himself.
+It may also be a commentary on the lonesomeness Van Gogh felt in his life as an artist—the girl holds what appears to be a paintbrush, hinting that she may be a stand-in for the painter himself.

 This sculpture depicts four figures around the sides of a block of marble from which they’ve only partially emerged.
 Although they lean on each other, clasp hands, and reach toward each other’s bodies, their eyes never meet.
 The physical matter they’re made of stands between them, hanging over their heads and forming barriers between their faces.
-It can be a haunting expression of the human condition, in which the inner lives of even those closest to us may remain a mystery.

 Taxi Driver by Martin Scorsese

 This landmark film from one of the most acclaimed artists in American cinema can be a cautionary tale about the dangers of isolation.
-It tells the story of Travis Bickle, a Vietnam veteran living alone in New York City, who gradually devolves into fantasies of violence as an escape from his life.
+It tells the story of Travis Bickle, a Vietnam veteran living alone in New York City who gradually devolves into fantasies of violence as an escape from his life.
 Travis describes himself as “God’s lonely man,” and his solitary life generally prevents him from recognizing how irrational his perceptions of the world are becoming.
 The film can be a stark reminder of how important social bonds can be for mental health.

 Two Human Beings (The Lonely Ones) by Edvard Munch

-Edvard Munch’s work frequently delved into the concepts of loneliness, sorrow, anxiety, and despair.
 In Two Human Beings (The Lonely Ones), we can see a powerful depiction of the paradoxical way that we can sometimes feel alone, even in our relationships with others.
-There’s a gap between the people in the image; their backs are to the viewer, and the woman is not looking at the man.
+There’s a gap between the people in this painting; their backs are to the viewer, and the woman is not looking at the man.
 She’s staring out at the wide, empty sea, as though searching for something she’s missing here on shore.

 Getty/Halfpoint Images